 Kootenay National Park Wildlife Viewing

-Exact grizzly bears numbers within the park are unknown, but there are probably only 30 or 40, most of which range throughout the remote backcountry.
+Exact grizzly bears numbers within Kootenay National Park are unknown, but there are probably only 30 or 40, most of which range throughout the remote backcountry.
 Occasionally they are sighted in spring high on avalanche slopes near Kindersley Pass and beside the highway at Vermilion Pass.

 Bighorn sheep can be seen at mineral licks along Highway 93, but are most common in the vicinity of the mineral pools at Radium Hot Springs.
 They spend time on both sides of Sinclair Canyon, including in the village of Radium Hot Springs itself.

-Although no wolf packs call the park home, lone wolves are occasionally spotted along Highway 93 between Kootenay and Vermilion Crossings.
-The wolf pictured below was photographed beside the Vermilion River.
+Although no wolf packs call Kootenay National Park home, lone wolves are occasionally spotted along Highway 93 between Kootenay and Vermilion Crossings.

-Even if you’re not interested in photography, the Canadian Rockies Wildlife Photography eBook, by renowned wildlife photographer Wayne Lynch, is a great resource for searching out local wildlife.
+Even if you’re not interested in photography, Canadian Rockies Wildlife Photography an eBook by renowned wildlife photographer Wayne Lynch, is a great resource for searching out local wildlife.
 It includes all the very best places to view wildlife in Kootenay National Park.

 Wildlife Safety in Kootenay National Park

 An abundance of wildlife is one of the biggest draws of Kananaskis Country.
 To help preserve this precious resource, obey fishing and hunting regulations and use common sense.

 DO NOT FEED THE ANIMALS.
 Many animals may seem tame, but feeding them endangers yourself, the animal, and other visitors, as animals become aggressive when looking for handouts (even the smallest critters, such as squirrels).